softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

 ========================

-This documentation describes the shell utility **sfmanager**, which is a CLI for the managesf REST API interface in Software Factory.
-It can be used to administrate Software Factory, for example to manage projects and users.
+This documentation describes the shell utility **sfmanager**, which is a CLI for the managesf REST API interface in Software Factory..

 Introduction
 ------------